nwisbeta/github.io/README_GitHubPages_tools_requirements.md

 3. Push the branch to GitHub: `git push`

 4. In GitHub, navigate to [the Branches page](https://github.com/nwisbeta/nwisbeta.github.io/branches).
 GitHub will show the recent push to the branch.

-5. Select 'New pull request' and complete the pull request, to update the GitHub repository copy of the branch to match the one on your desktop.

-6. In GitBash on your desktop, while still in the branch, pull to ensure you are working from the repository branch: `git pull`.

 ## Undoing errors